Framework

 Low Impact + Low Integration

-Tasks that don't matter and don't use your strengths.
+Tasks that don't matter and don't integrate with who you are.
 Stop doing them entirely.

 Automate